autommatika/nagios-failover/README.md

 I have used puppet and used the recursive folder plugin to push all the actual cfg files to nagios nodes:

-# You could use the unison protocol and add /usr/local/nagios/etc/objects/$company as a folder to also be synchronised and bypass all this CMS requirements.
+# Unison configuration :
-# You would need to move :
+You could use the unison protocol and add /usr/local/nagios/etc/objects/$company as a folder to also be synchronised and bypass all this CMS requirements.
+You would need to move :

        commands.cfg
        admin.cfg